 Why I Stopped Intermittent Fasting

 Many people believe in the health benefits of intermittent fasting.
 Some studies claim it can help reduce inflammation, lower blood pressure, help with weight loss, and more.
-I decided to give intermittent fasting a try a few years ago.
+I decided to try intermittent fasting a few years ago.
 But unfortunately, I discovered the health benefits were a little too good to be true.
 Here’s why I stopped intermittent fasting.

 Getting diagnosed with Hashimoto’s in 2018 was such a bittersweet moment.
 For years, I suffered from fatigue, insomnia, joint pain, anxiety, and so many other debilitating symptoms.